Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

-Before concluding this section, we investigate whether there exist eigenvalue distributions that break the diagonal structure of the Hessian, making optimization harder and increasing the pressure on eigenvalue reparametrization.
-We theoretically prove in Appendix~\ref{subsec:app_structure_hessian}, we provide a theoretical quantification of the intuitive result that the more concentrated the eigenvalues are, the less diagonal the Hessian is.
-As a consequence, the gap between complex-valued diagonal networks and LRUs widens, but the former still greatly outperform their fully-connected counterpart; see Figure~\ref{fig:eigval_concentration}).
+Before concluding this section, we investigate whether certain eigenvalue distributions can break the diagonal structure of the Hessian, thereby complicating optimization and increasing the need for eigenvalue reparametrization.
+In Appendix~\ref{subsec:app_structure_hessian}, we provide a theoretical quantification of the intuitive result that more concentrated eigenvalues lead to less diagonal Hessian.
+Consequently, the performance gap between complex-valued diagonal networks and LRUs widens, although the former still greatly outperform their fully-connected counterpart (see Figure~\ref{fig:eigval_concentration}).
 An important corollary is that increasing the number of hidden neurons breaks the diagonal structure of the loss landscape, thus reducing the effectiveness of optimizers with adaptive learning rates in mitigating the curse of memory.
 This observation may explain why \citet{orvieto_resurrecting_2023} reported a more substantial performance improvement from eigenvalue reparametrization than what we observe in our study (cf. block diagonal vs. LRU in Figure~\ref{fig:comparison_RNN}.B).